 3/4 Size (8-12 Years)

-The Palma 3/4 Size Classical Guitar with its nylon strings and matt finish is perfect for young beginners as it's only £39.
+The Encore 3/4 Size Classical Guitar with its nylon strings and laminate top natural finish is perfect for young beginners as it's only £52.99.
 This is ideal for smaller frames thanks to the 3/4 size, making it easy to hold, whilst the nylon strings are easier on the fingers.
+We also have a Starter Pack option of the 3/4 Size Encore available which is ideal for beginners as it includes a tuner, a gig bag and strings.

 We also recommend the Cordoba CP100 Nylon String Acoustic Guitar Starter Pack.

-This guitar is a perfect introduction to the world of steel string acoustic guitars.
-Budget friendly, sturdy and built by one of the worlds best guitar brands, the Tanglewood TWCRD Crossroad is a great beginner guitar that will last many years and wont need an upgrade for a very long time.
+This guitar is a perfect introduction to the world of Dreadnought acoustic guitars.
+Budget-friendly, sturdy and built by the ever-reliable Eastcoast brand, the D1 Dreadnought Acoustic Guitar is a great beginner guitar that will last many years and won't break the bank.

 - Body shape: Dreadnought